Zeesky-code/Blogging-API/README.md

 - Blogs created should have title, description, tags, author, timestamp, state, read_count, reading_time and body.
 - The list of blogs endpoint that can be accessed by both logged in and not logged in users should be paginated, default it to 20 blogs per page.

+## Rate Limit
+API requests are limited to 20 requests per 15 minutes.
 ## Data Models
 ---